RishabhK12/RxMind/docs/privacy-policy.md

 RxMind does not provide medical advice, diagnose conditions, or recommend treatments.
 The app is intended for organizational and informational purposes only.

-## HIPAA Considerations

-RxMind follows HIPAA-aligned principles such as data minimization, local-only storage, and secure handling of sensitive information.
-However, RxMind is a prototype, is not a HIPAA-certified platform, and is not a covered entity or a medical provider.
+RxMind is intended as a personal organization and reminder tool and should not be used as a substitute for professional medical care.

 ## User Controls